giulianoformisano/gf.github.io/content/authors/admin/_index.md

 ---

-Welcome, and thank you for visiting my website!
+Welcome and thank you for visiting my website!

 I am a PhD Candidate in Social Data Science at the {{< staticref "https://www.oii.ox.ac.uk/ " "newtab" >}}Oxford Internet Institute{{< /staticref >}}, and a member of {{< staticref "https://www.nuffield.ox.ac.uk/" "newtab" >}}Nuffield College{{< /staticref >}}, University of Oxford.